 (a) chief executive officer of the Information Regulator is, for purposes of the Public Finance Management Act, 1999 (Act 1 of 1999), the accounting officer of the Information Regulator ((section 52(3) of the POPIA Act)); and

 (b) Auditor-General must audit the Information Regulator’s financial records annually ((section 52(5) of the POPIA Act)).

 - The President, on the recommendation of the National Assembly, appointed the following persons as Chairperson and members of the Information Regulator with effect from 1 December 2016, for a period of five years:

 (iii) Adv Johannes Collen Weapond (full-time);

 (v) Mr Sizwe Lindelo Snail ka Mtuze (part-time).

-- The full time members shall fulfil their responsibilities in terms of section 43(2)(a) of the PPI Act as follows:
+- The full time members shall fulfil their responsibilities in terms of section 43(2)(a) of the POPIA Act as follows:

 (i) Adv Lebogang Stroom-Nzama is responsible for the Promotion of Access to Information Act of 2000; and

 (ii) Adv Collen Weapond is responsible for the Protection of Personal Information Act.